 There are different kinds of scuba diving certifications and the most basic one is the Open Water Diver Certification.
-This is course you want to take to learn the essentials to scuba diving.
+This is the course you want to take to learn the essentials of scuba diving.

-If you want to do different types of diving, you might even want to take other specialty courses.
-Taking scuba diving lessons on wreck diving, underwater photography, cave diving, deep diving and more will cost extra.
+If you want to do different types of diving, you can take scuba diving lessons specifically for wreck diving, underwater photography, cave diving, deep diving and more.
+This will cost extra.

 Every additional scuba diving course you take comes with a price.
 While they are not required, they are highly recommended to take to make sure that you are diving as safely as possible.